Taking Hold

-The relation that we have to the appearance and formation of thought is something nonetheless worth taking note of.
-The occurrence of any one thing is fated to leave us in a moment from which our perceptions and our ideals form the totality of its meaning.
-The wake of the realization and not the realization itself is what we find ourselves contemplating.
-If someone has ever searched for anything in their lives, they know what this means: until one part of that object, or the object as a whole is seen, they may not notice that it is right under their hands; but when it is noticed, they shall find that what they have taken hold of, has already in some ways been grasped.
+Our relation to the appearance and formation of thought is something worth taking note of.
+Like the sound of a distant noise, however, this occurrence is fated to leave us the moment we observe it.
+In fact this blossoming, or the thing that grasps our attention, is in some ways the absence of what we have not understood.
+The wake of this realization then, from which our perceptions and our ideals form the totality of its meaning, and not the realization itself, is what we find ourselves contemplating.
+If anyone has ever searched for anything in their lives, they know what this means: until one part of that object, or the object as a whole is seen, there is not the slightest concern that something may be held in the palm of your hand.
+But when it is noticed, you may find that what you have taken hold of, has already been in some way grasped.

 Douglas Thornton